Lillehammer affair

-The Lillehammer affair was the murder of Ahmed Bouchikhi, a Moroccan waiter and the brother of the French musician Chico Bouchikhi, by Mossad agents in Lillehammer, Norway, on 21 July 1973.
-The Israeli agents had mistaken their target for Ali Hassan Salameh, the chief of operations for Black September.
-Six of 15 of the Mossad team were captured and convicted of complicity in the killing by the Norwegian justice system in a major blow to the intelligence agency's reputation.
+The Lillehammer affair was the murder of Ahmed Bouchikhi, a Moroccan waiter, by Mossad agents in Lillehammer, Norway, on 21 July 1973.
+The Israeli agents had mistaken him for their target Ali Hassan Salameh, the chief of operations of the group Black September.
+Six of the fifteen members of the Mossad team were captured and convicted of complicity in the killing by the Norwegian justice system, in a major blow to the intelligence agency's reputation.

 Background

-Undercover agents had been sent by Israel as part of series of planned assassinations following the 1972 Munich massacre to assassinate Ali Hassan Salameh, the head of Force 17 and an operative of the Black September Organization, the Palestinian militant group responsible.
-In the summer of 1973, Mossad received a tip that Salameh was working as a waiter in Lillehammer.
+Undercover Mossad agents had been sent by Israel as part of series of planned assassinations following the 1972 Munich massacre to assassinate Ali Hassan Salameh, the head of Force 17 and an operative of the Black September Organization, the Palestinian militant group responsible.
+In the summer of 1973, Mossad received a tip that Salameh was working as a waiter in Lillehammer in Norway.
 Author and former Mossad katsa (case officer) Victor Ostrovsky wrote that Salameh was instrumental in leading Mossad off course by feeding it false information about his whereabouts.
 A team of 15 Mossad agents was sent to Lillehammer to assassinate him, where they were joined by Mossad director general Zvi Zamir and operation commander Michael Harari.
 Lillehammer was a relatively small city, and the sudden arrival of more than a dozen strangers attracted attention from residents.
 The local police began to watch them.

-A known Palestinian courier in Lillehammer was identified and followed by Mossad agents to a public swimming pool, where he was seen speaking with Bouchikhi, who had no connection to Palestinian armed groups and whose conversation with the courier was coincidental.
-Bouchikhi, who resembled Salameh, was found to match the photographs of Salameh.
+A known Palestinian courier in Lillehammer was identified and followed by Mossad agents to a public swimming pool, where he was seen speaking with Bouchikhi, who had no connection to any Palestinian armed groups and whose conversation with the courier was coincidental.
+The agents came to believe that Bouchikhi, who resembled Salameh, matched the photographs of Salameh.
 A female Mossad agent then jumped into the pool and got close enough to Bouchikhi to hear him speaking French.
 The agents knew that Salameh was multilingual, and concluded that this had to be him.
 The Mossad team followed Bouchikhi to his home.
 His residence was placed under constant surveillance by Mossad agents sitting in hired cars.